MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-dpm-2019.md

   Before you upgrade to or install DPM 2019, read the [Installation prerequisites](../dpm/install-dpm.md#setup-prerequisites).

 > [!NOTE]
-> Ensure the following for 2019 UR4:
-> - Existing Data Protection Manager to Microsoft Azure customers should upgrade to the latest agent (version 2.0.9238.0 or later).
-If the latest agent is not installed, online backups might fail, and no Data Protection Manager to Microsoft Azure operation will work.
+> Existing Data Protection Manager to Microsoft Azure customers should upgrade to the latest agent (version 2.0.9238.0 or later).
+If the latest agent is not installed, online backups might fail, and no Data Protection Manager to Microsoft Azure operation will work (applicable for 2019 UR4).

+> [!NOTE]
+> - Remote UI and Central Console must be installed on RTM, UR1, UR2.
 > - If you are on UR3, ensure to uninstall it and then install UR4.
 Only UR4 remote UI can connect to DPM 2019 UR4.

-> [!NOTE]
-> - Remote UI and Central Console must be installed on RTM, UR1, UR2.

 ## Upgrade path for DPM 2019
 If you upgrade from DPM 2016 to DPM 2019, make sure your installation has the following necessary updates: